gazebosim/gz-sim/tutorials/light_config.md

 \page light_config Light config

-This tutorial gives an introduction to the Ignition Gazebo's service `/world/<world name>/light_config`.
+This tutorial gives an introduction to Ignition Gazebo's service `/world/<world name>/light_config`.
 This service will allow to modify lights in the scene.

 # Modifying lights

 To modify lights inside the scene we need to use the service `/world/<world name>/light_config` and fill the message [`ignition::msgs::Light`](https://ignitionrobotics.org/api/msgs/6.0/classignition_1_1msgs_1_1Light.html).
-In particular this example modify the point light that we introduced with the function `createLight()`.
+In particular this example modifies the point light that we introduced with the function `createLight()`.

 \snippet examples/standalone/light_control/light_control.cc create light

-**NOTE:**: You can check the [model creation](model_creation.html) tutorial to learn how to include models and lights in the scene.
+**NOTE:**: You can check the [entity creation](entity_creation.html) tutorial to learn how to include models and lights in the scene.

-As you can see in the snippet we modify the specular and diffuse of the light that corresponds to type of light in the scene.
+As you can see in the snippet we modify the specular and diffuse colors of the light in the scene.

 \snippet examples/standalone/light_control/light_control.cc modify light